camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/expressions.md

       class="org.camunda.bpm.engine.spring.test.transaction.Printer" />
 ```

-# Using Spring Beans in Expression
+# Using Spring Beans in Expressions

 The exposed beans can be used in expressions.
 For example, the `SpringTransactionIntegrationTest` `hello.bpmn20.xml` shows how a method on a Spring bean can be invoked using a UEL method expression: